stla/scubature/README.md

 This library is a port of a part of the R package **SimplicalCubature**, written by John P. Nolan, and which contains R translations of some Matlab and Fortran code written by Alan Genz.
+It is also a port of a part of the R package **SphericalCubature**, also written by John P. Nolan.
 In addition it provides a function for the exact computation of the integral of a polynomial over a simplex.

 ___